caseyfleeter/stanford-cme213.github.io/gcp.md

 ## Remote Editor
 ---
-It is cumbersome to edit locally and run remotely, if you are not comfortable with command-line editors like `vim` or `emacs`.
-Typically you would have to manually sync between your local copy and the remote one.
+If you are comfortable with command-line editors like `vim` or `emacs`, you can edit your files remotely in the cloud.
+If you do not want to use these remote editors, you typically have to manually sync between your local copy and the remote one.

-We manage to find this VS Code extension that can help you edit your remote files locally on VS Code.
-Here we provide a brief tutorial on how to setup your remote editor.
+We will explain how to setup [VS Code](https://code.visualstudio.com/) (not to be confused with Visual Studio by Microsoft) using a special extension to help you edit your remote files locally.
+We provide a brief tutorial below on how to setup your remote editor.
 It is **not required** to use VS Code for course homework or project.

 ### Download VS Code and install Remote VSCode extension

-VS Code can be downloaded from it's [Official Website](https://code.visualstudio.com/), and Remote VSCode extension is [here](https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode).
+VS Code can be downloaded from its [official website](https://code.visualstudio.com/).
+You will need the [Remote VSCode extension](https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode).
 Installation should be straightforward.

 ### Start VS Code server